reactjs/react.dev/content/docs/jsx-in-depth.md

 }
 ```

 You can also pick specific props that your component will consume while passing all other props using the spread operator.
-This ensures that the component consumes the `kind` prop only, and passes down all other props via `...other`.

 ```js{2}
 const Button = props => {